 WARNING!
-Do not attempt to access the interior of the instrument unless specifically instructed to do so.
+Do not attempt to access the interior of the instrument unless specifically instructed to do so by Molecular Devices Technical Support.
 The moving parts inside the instrument can cause injury.
 Do not operate the instrument with any covers or panels removed.